ShpuntiK/anime_storage/README.md

 Storage for anime and relative information like manga and links.

-Project base on Django Rest Framework and AngularJS.
+Project based on Django Rest Framework and AngularJS.